 LCD (Liquid Crystal Display) is also known as an alphanumeric display.
 It shows the alphabets and numbers, and a few symbols.
 It is a no graphic display for colors and pictures to show.
 If required, we can go for a TFT display.
 In this tutorial, we will learn how to connect and operate the LCD display Arduino.

 Initially, you’ll learn LCD display interfacing an Arduino UNO using an I2C module.
 I2C module aids in decreasing the complexity while connecting the LCD display panel with Arduino.
 Without the I2C module, you require 16 wires and that would be complex and also decreases the number of I/O pins of the Arduino board.
 And if you use the I2C display, you have to make only four connections.

 I2C (Inter-Integrated Circuit)

-SCL- Serial Clock pulse – It is the data pin.
+SCL (Serial Clock Pulse)- It is the data pin.

-This module should be mounted on a 16X2 LCD display.
-As already discussed above it consists of two main pins SDA and SCL, apart from these two pins consists of VCC and GND pins.
-VCC pin is for providing the module with power supply and the GND pin is to close the circuit.
-A potentiometer in mounted on the I2C display which will change the contrast setting of the LCD display
+This module should be mounted on a 16×2 LCD display.
+It is already discussed above that the module consists of two main pins SDA and SCL, and the other two pins i.e.VCC and GND.
+VCC pin is for providing power supply to the module and the GND pin is to close the circuit.
+A potentiometer in mounted on the I2C display that will change the contrast setting of the LCD display.

 Connections between the I2C module and the Arduino board can be done as follows.